awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==
+= 2.9.25, September 3, 2020 =
+* Fix: Using the registration form on checkout with guest checkout disabled, could result in errors when attempting to purchase.

 = 2.9.24, August 21, 2020 =
 * Security Fix: Prevent users with 'view_shop_reports' capability from running an arbitrary class execution with the exports tool.
 * Fix: Removing downloads from the view order details screen caused a JavaScript error on WordPress 5.5+.